Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so tree service operators should be ready to show current coverage documents when bidding or renting space.
+- Most commercial leases in New Mexico require proof of general liability coverage, so tree service operators should be ready to show current coverage documents when bidding or renting space.

 Get Your Tree Service Insurance Quote in New Mexico